MarcoMengoli/marcomengoli.github.io/_posts/2016-01-26-python-excel.md

 ## Installing the library

-First of all, to install the openpyxl module, you have to check if in your system a Python package management system is installed.
-In this post we will use pip.
+First of all, to install the *openpyxl* module, you have to check if in your system a Python package management system is installed.
+In this post we will use *pip*.
 It comes already installed if using Python 2 >= 2.7.9 or Python 3 >= 3.4.
-You can install pip in your Linux system entering:
+You can install *pip* in your Linux system running:

 ~~~shell
 sudo apt-get install pip